bbauska/UofM-Intro-HTML5/README.md

 </p>

 GitHub right now is creating a new site for me to upload my code.
-Now, people who use GitHub for, I&apos;'m going to say like real, are actually doing a lot of things from command lines and they have to memorize a lot of stuff.
-We&apos;'re not doing that.
-We&apos;'re just using GitHub Pages to host our code.
+Now, people who use GitHub for, I&apos;m going to say like real, are actually doing a lot of things from command lines and they have to memorize a lot of stuff.
+We&apos;re not doing that.
+We&apos;re just using GitHub Pages to host our code.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->